IBM/audioset-classification/README.md

 ## Flow

-1. Upload training files to Object Storage.
+1. Upload training files to Cloud Object Storage.
 2. Train on Watson Machine Learning.
-3. Transfer trained model weights to new bucket on IBM Cloud and link it to IBM Watson Studio.
+3. Transfer trained model weights to new bucket on IBM Cloud Object Storage and link it to IBM Watson Studio.
 4. Upload and run the attached Jupyter notebook on Watson Studio to perform inference.

 ## Included Components